 STATUS: SUCCEEDED NAMESPACE: default PRIORITY: N/A TRAINING DURATION: 52s NAME STATUS TRAINER AGE INSTANCE NODE firstjob SUCCEEDED TFJOB 14m firstjob-chief-0 192.168.0.118

-- Run the following command to view the logs of a job:
+- Run the following command to view the log entries of a job:

 arena logs --tail=10 firstjob